+Technical:

-- Technical (Execution): - Dribbling Change directions and stop ball with different parts of the foot on visual signals.
-Shield the ball by keeping body in between ball and defender. - Passing Hit a 2 yard target at 5 yards with proper technique: approach, plant foot, strike on ball, follow through.
+- Dribbling Change directions and stop ball with different parts of the foot on visual signals.
+Shield the ball by keeping body in between ball and defender. - Shooting Hit a 2 yard target at 5yards with proper technique: approach, plant foot, strike on ball, follow through. - Receiving Stop and control an incoming ball with different parts of the foot in 3 or fewer touches.